 Anyway, back to cars.
 My father didn’t buy a car until after my parents were divorced.
 How did we get to church on Sunday or over to his mother’s?
 I can’t believe we walked… I’ll have to ask ( later note: unfortunately I didn’t and now it’s too late.)
 My father always bought a car with no extras, no clock, no radio.
 They must have been new.

 My mother always got a used car.
-Her father, Poppy went with my mother when she decided to trade in Betsy for a newer used car.
+Her father, who we called Poppy, went with my mother when she decided to trade in Betsy for a newer used car.
 As we drove into the used car lot, the door flew open.
 We left with a newer black Ford.

-The first car in my life was Lizzie, Poppy’s (my maternal gramps) old Ford.
+The first car in my life was Lizzie, Poppy’s old Ford.
 It was black with a running board and awning-striped shades on the windows.
 We pulled them down when using the car to change when we went swimming at Belle Isle.
 Poppy didn’t have a garage.
 The back of his yard was taken up in a large vegetable and flower garden with a winding path and bird feeder.
-It’s all torn down now and cement block/razor wire surrounds it.
+It’s all torn down now and cement block/razor wire surround the whole block now an industrial storage area.

 Poppy rented garage space from a neighbor across the alley.
 Was it the family with all the kids?
 I don’t remember.
 I do remember my mother telling me one of their sons mentioned to Poppy something about his pretty granddaughter and I figured she was going to say Dee Dee, my older, beautiful cousin.
 At the time I was skinny with glasses and hair in two braids.
 I was truly surprised when she said he was talking about me.
 Come to think of it, he was skinny with glasses too.
 Anyway, I don’t remember ever talking or playing with him or any of my grandparent’s neighbors.
 We stayed in the house or yard making up plays, building fairy castles, playing imaginary land and swinging.

 Back to Lizzie.
 After we took the bus over to visit, Poppy would drive us home.
 Maybe while we were there the mothers went grocery shopping.
-I remember how we grocery shopped in Springfield, MA pre-Betsy…. we walked.
+I remember how we grocery shopped in Springfield, Massachusetts pre-car … we walked.

 Let’s see, Poppy, my mother, her sister and 4 or 5 kids in one car?!
 Maybe we were in Betsy by this time – three adults in front and 5 girls squeezed into the back seat.
 Singing “John Jacob Jingleheimer Schmidt” and other camp classics that Dee Dee taught us.

-I remember coming up to Idlewild in my other grandfather’s big green car.
-The car was full and some of us were sitting on the floor.
+I remember going up to Idlewild in my other grandfather’s big green buick in the 1950s.
+The car was full and some of us (including me) were sitting on the floor.
 This doesn’t make sense, but I remember it.

 Flash forward.
 Oh, wait, I used to have to go to bed at 8 o’clock or maybe earlier.
 Way before I was sleepy.
 I’d watch the girls next door playing up in their attic playroom.
 They were our age.
 They had an awful, mean dog named Dutchess that tried to bite me once, so we never went over there.
 My father had a big stick he carried to knock the dog silly when she ran out at him.
 One night I saw a pink Cadillac parked on the street in front of my house.
 A pink Cadillac.
 It wasn’t full dark yet, dusk.
 I was kneeling at the open window and there it was.
 This was in the days of black and dark colored cars.
 I was amazed.